Spyker C8

 The Spyker C8 is a sports car produced by the Dutch automaker Spyker Cars since 2000.
 The design takes visual cues from the 1999 Spyker Silvestris V8 prototype but with changes to the proportions.

-First generation (2000–2012)
+First generation (2000)

 Spyder (2000–2009)

 The Spyder (later known as the Spyder SWB to distinguish it from Spyker's long-wheelbase offerings) is the original base model of the C8, debuting at the 2000 Birmingham Motor Show.
 Equipped with an Audi 4.2-litre V8 engine producing 400 PS, the Spyder has a top speed of 300 km/h.
+Two roof options were available: soft (early and late) and hardtop.
+The original propeller steering wheel was replaced with one from a Lotus or Lamborghini Gallardo for safety reasons.